-Chrome is undoubtedly the most popular browser and the counterparts like Chrome, Edge and Brave are also using the same framework called Chromium which is an open-source browser framework by Google.
+Chrome is undoubtedly the most popular browser and its counterparts like Chrome, Edge and Brave are also using the same framework called Chromium which is an open-source browser framework by Google.

 Chromium is mostly independent of Google but Chrome is a modified or we can say Googlified version of Chromium so they integrate other Google Products with Chrome and then ship it to user devices.
 Google Lens is such a Google product that is integrated and tested with Google Chrome.

-In this article, we are going to share How you can disable Search with Google Lens option from Chrome context menu in Android devices.
+In this article, we are going to share How you can disable Search with Google Lens option from the Chrome context menu on Android devices.

 How to Disable Search with Google Lens in Chrome for Android